 Scroll through their posts and see what they are into and what they have been working on.

-Lastly, Telegram and Discord are very often easily accessible for the public and when it comes to new cryptocurrency projects you can most often get in direct contact with the founders and the closest team members.
+Lastly, Telegram and Discord are very often easily accessible to the public and when it comes to new cryptocurrency projects you can most often get in direct contact with the founders and the closest team members.

 Ask them any questions you like and you will most certainly get a good response since the team always want to look good outwards.